 Updated Official Statement.
-Pursuant to the Forward Delivery Purchase Contract, the City agrees to prepare one updated official statement (the "Updated Official Statement"), to be dated a date not more than two weeks and not less than five days prior to the Settlement Date, and which, as of such date, will not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements therein, in the light of the circumstances under which they were made, not misleading.
-Other than the Updated Official Statement, the City and the Underwriters have not agreed to, nor is the City obligated to, provide updates to the information contained in this Official Statement during the period between the date of this Official Statement and the Settlement Date (the "Forward Delivery Period").
+Pursuant to the Forward Delivery Purchase Contract, the City agreed to deliver this Updated Official Statement, supplementing and updating the Official Statement.
+Other than this Updated Official Statement, the City and the Underwriters have not agreed to, nor is the City obligated to, provide updates to the information contained in the Official Statement during the period between the date of the Official Statement and the Settlement Date (the "Forward Delivery Period").

 Issuance of Legal Opinions.
-It is a condition to the issuance of the 2021-R2 Bonds on the Settlement Date that Co-Bond Counsel each deliver its approving opinion with respect to the 2021-R2 Bonds in substantially the respective forms attached hereto as Appendix G. The ability Co-Bond Counsel to deliver their opinions on the Settlement Date is subject to their review and analysis at that time of certain matters, including, among others, the application of the proceeds of the 2021-R2 Bonds and pertinent provisions of statutes, regulations, rulings and court decisions, including, but not necessarily limited to, State law and federal income tax and security laws then in effect or proposed to be in effect.
-Co-Bond Counsel have advised the City and the Underwriters that, assuming satisfaction by the City and the Underwriters of their respective obligations to be satisfied in the Forward Delivery Purchase Contract, and the issuance of the 2021-R2 Bonds, and no change in any applicable law, regulations or rulings, or in interpretations thereof, or in any other facts or circumstances (tax or otherwise) which, in Co-Bond Counsel's view, affect or are material to their opinions (including, without limitation, the existence of any litigation), Co-Bond Counsel expect to be able to issue on the Settlement Date separate opinions with respect to the 2021-R2 Bonds in substantially the form attached hereto as Appendix G. In addition, in order to deliver such opinions, appropriate certifications and representations will be required to establish the reasonable expectations of the City.
+It is a condition to the issuance of the 2021-R2 Bonds on the Settlement Date that Co-Bond Counsel each deliver its approving opinion with respect to the 2021-R2 Bonds in substantially the respective forms attached hereto as Appendix F. The ability of Co-Bond Counsel to deliver their opinions on the Settlement Date is subject to their review and analysis at that time of certain matters, including, among others, the application of the proceeds of the 2021-R2 Bonds and pertinent provisions of statutes, regulations, rulings and court decisions, including, but not necessarily limited to, State law and federal income tax and security laws then in effect or proposed to be in effect.
+Co-Bond Counsel have advised the City and the Underwriters that, assuming satisfaction by the City and the Underwriters of their respective obligations to be satisfied in the Forward Delivery Purchase Contract, and the issuance of the 2021-R2 Bonds, and no change in any applicable law, regulations or rulings, or in interpretations thereof, or in any other facts or circumstances (tax or otherwise) which, in Co-Bond Counsel's view, affect or are material to their opinions (including, without limitation, the existence of any litigation), Co-Bond Counsel expect to be able to issue on the Settlement Date separate opinions with respect to the 2021-R2 Bonds in substantially the form attached hereto as Appendix F. In addition, in order to deliver such opinions, appropriate certifications and representations will be required to establish the reasonable expectations of the City.
 No assurances can be made that there will be no change in any applicable law, regulations or rulings, or in the interpretations thereof, prior to the Settlement Date; the facts and circumstances that are material to such opinions will not differ, as of the Settlement Date, from those that are currently expected; or such certifications and representations will be delivered and made in connection with the issuance of the 2021-R2 Bonds.
 As a consequence of any of the foregoing, Co-Bond Counsel may be unable to render their opinions.